Difficult Questions in Times of Crisis

 “You had a lot of alcohol in your blood “

-Many years after my youngest boy was out of his mind after experimenting on drugs.
-He was fourteen years old and not well integrated in the small town we had moved to after five years in Sweden.
+Many years after my youngest boy was out of his mind after experimenting with drugs.
+He was fourteen years old and not well integrated into the small town we had moved to after five years in Sweden.
 A lady in the church asked me:

 ” Aren’t drugs involved in this case ?”

 She had two lively teenage sons herself.
-After that I never wanted to talk to her again.
-I was in a acute crisis and wanted someone to understand and help.
+After that, I never wanted to talk to her again.
+I was in an acute crisis and wanted someone to understand and help.

-There is a reason behind self-destructive behavior.
-For me it was a feeling of not being allowed to live or having no future and it might have been the same difficulty my son went through.
+There is a reason behind self-destructive behaviour.
+For me, it was a feeling of not being allowed to live or have no future and it might have been the same difficulty my son went through.

 I tried to help my son by letting him listen to Christian children’s tapes I knew he had liked as a young boy and to speak health over him.
 Somehow he reacted as if he understood though doped with heavy psychoactive drugs that only let him be awake a few hours at a time.
 Today he is studying law and enjoys it.

-My blogger friend BeautyBeyondBones has this Quote Art Picture at twitter that can help to continue the fight for life.
+My blogger friend BeautyBeyondBones has this Quote Art Picture on Twitter that can help to continue the fight for life.
 Don’t give up!

 I’m sure I have sometimes been insensitive to other people’s crises too at least I have sometimes received the “cold treatment” for trying to involve myself in difficult family situations at work.
 Asking too directly can be felt devastating!

 What works best in times of crisis is to be available in a natural way.
 To be able to listen to the chaotic thoughts and worries without having answers ready but to be very supportive also in practical ways.
-As a health visitor I phoned people who had lost a child or a spouse and told them that I would come and visit if they liked, and I offered a certain date.
-Then I would follow up on it at another occasion later.
-The steps I took to the visit were always very heavy, but afterwards I felt it was the right thing to do.
-I would just listen and be encouraging trying to create some order in the chaotic situation and find other people who could help over at period of time.
+As a health visitor, I phoned people who had lost a child or a spouse and told them that I would come and visit if they liked, and I offered a certain date.
+Then I would follow up on it on another occasion later.
+The steps I took to the visit were always very heavy, but afterwards, I felt it was the right thing to do.
+I would just listen and be encouraging trying to create some order in the chaotic situation and find other people who could help.
 To be able to express your story to a person who cares is a start of the healing process.